 Why Great Ideas Fail

-I ran a session at FOO camp ’11 on Why Great Ideas Fail.
-It was chaotic, but my goal of leaving the room with a list of reasons was achieved – and here it is.
+I ran a session at FOO camp on Why Great Ideas Fail.
+The goal was to leave the room with a list of reasons and here it is.

 Why Great Ideas Fail: